ylacaute/ez-Dashing/README.md

 ### No container directory
 I always wanted to say to Dan Abramov: "Hey, you did a fantastic job with React, but I disagree with your components versus containers folders.
 This separation is done for bad because technical reasons, not for semantic reasons."
-I am glad to note that, since hooks, Dan does not suggest splitting folders like this anymore but only a component directory.
+I am glad to note that, since hooks, Dan does not suggest anymore to split folders like this but only a single component directory instead.

-In ez-Dashing, hooks are not (yet) used and only widgets are connected components, the connection is done automatically in the WidgetFactory.
+In ez-Dashing, hooks are not (yet) used and only widgets are connected components (redux), the connection is done automatically in the WidgetFactory.

 ### Use CSS for style

-I should write an article on that, when it come to theming, there are so many things to speak about...
-Anyway I don't like the trend and prefer to keep the standard and historical rules :
+I should write an article on that, when it come to theming, there are so many things to speak about, but to resume: I am not a big fan of the trend and prefer to keep the standard and historical rules:
  - CSS is for theming
  - HTML and JS are for content
  - Accept small limitations
  - Embrace standardization

-I consider these new way of doing (CSS module, JS theming, inline style) as the biggest mistake these past few years in frontend world.
-Really, using inline style to customize your application, or to build components library, is the worse thing we can do as a frontend developer.
+I consider those new ways of doing (CSS module, JS theming, inline style) as a major conception mistake of these past few years in frontend world.
+Really, using **inline style** to customize an application, or worse, to build a "closed" components library, is the worse we could do.

 ## Release process